cybergu0ck/notes/engineering/software-engineering/compsci-fundamentals/data-structures/02-queue.md

 <br>
 <br>

-# Implementation
+## Implementation

-- queues can be implemented using lists
+- Queues can be implemented using lists

   ```py
   queue = []